stathissideris/dali/README.md

  [:circle {:cx 50 :cy 50 :r 40}]]
 ```

-This almost valid dali syntax, with the small exception of the svg tag
+This is almost valid dali syntax, with the small exception of the
-being replaced by page:
+`svg` tag being replaced by `page`:

 ```clojure
 [:page {:width 100 :height 100}